bokkypoobah/TokenReportCrowdsaleContractAudit/code-review/Token.md

     // heads, allow the controller to reconstitute the transfer and
     // approval history.

-    function controllerTransfer(address _from, address _to, uint _value) onlyController {
+    // BK Ok - Only controller can execute this function function controllerTransfer(address _from, address _to, uint _value) onlyController {
+        // BK Ok - Log event
         Transfer(_from, _to, _value);
     }

-    function controllerApprove(address _owner, address _spender, uint _value) onlyController {
+    // BK Ok - Only controller can execute this function function controllerApprove(address _owner, address _spender, uint _value) onlyController {
+        // BK Ok - Log event
         Approval(_owner, _spender, _value);
     }
 }